ouyi/ouyi.github.io/_posts/2020-12-18-aws-iam-concepts.md

 In IAM, permissions are defined in policies.
 A _policy_ specifies what kind of accesses are allowed for which resources under what conditions.
 Policies can be attached to users, groups, and roles[^1].
 Attaching a policy to a user gives the user permissions specified in the policy.
 The implications of attaching a policy to groups or roles are discussed later in this post.

-The example[^2] below is a policy that allows an IAM user to start or stop EC2 instances, but only for instances having a `Owner` tag with the value matching the user's username.
+The example[^2] below is a policy that allows an IAM user to start or stop EC2 instances, but only for instances having an `Owner` tag with the value matching the user's username.
 The `DescribeInstances` permissions are needed to complete this action on the AWS console.

 ```json
 {